hbowie/practopian-v3/commonplace-book/The Power of Art.md

 Title:  The Power of Art

-Tags:   Practopian, Reason to Rock, art, progress
+Tags:   Reason to Rock, art, progress

 Author: Wynton Marsalis